QA Engineer: Career Path, Salary, and Skills

 Customer Support SpecialistQA Engineer at a fintech company

-After two years in customer support, Alina realized she spent most of her time reproducing and documenting bugs for the development team.
-She started studying testing theory and API testing on her own.
-Her experience communicating with users gave her a natural advantage in usability testing and writing clear bug reports.
-She landed her first QA role within five months of starting to learn.
+After two years in customer support, Alina spent most of her time reproducing and documenting bugs.
+She studied testing theory and API testing on her own.
+Her communication skills gave her an advantage in usability testing.
+She landed her first QA role within five months.

 Transition time: 5 months from first study to first job